teknohog/bittools/README.txt

 =========

-A simplified command-line interface to some of the functions of bitcoind.
+A simplified command-line interface to some of the functions of *coind.
 To communicate with the daemon it uses python-jsonrpc which can be downloaded here:

 http://json-rpc.org/wiki/python-json-rpc

-By default, the script connects to your locally running bitcoind, using credentials found in ~/.bitcoin/bitcoin.conf.
+By default, the script connects to your locally running *coind, using credentials found in ~/.bitcoin/bitcoin.conf.

 The script is fairly self-documenting with the -h or --help option.